Latest shielding advice from government: What do you need to do if you are extremely vulnerable?

-If you think you fall into one of the categories of extremely vulnerable people listed bellow and you have not received a letter or been contacted by your GP, you should register here and then discuss your concerns with your GP or hospital clinician.
+If you think you fall into one of the categories of extremely vulnerable people, you should discuss your concerns with your GP or hospital clinician.

 Your team may find ways to reduce you spending unnecessary time in the hospital too, for example by doing more telephone consultations or offering home/local blood tests.